ghattab/cycasp/README.md

-# CYCASP, understanding ColonY growth and Cell Affect in SPatiotemporal experiments
+# CYCASP, understanding ColonY growth and Cell Attributes in SPatiotemporal experiments